-If you are planning to bring a group to Salem during October 2020, we strongly encourage you to contact us with the date and times of your visit, and to review the COVID precautions in place in Salem.
+If you are planning to bring a group to Salem during October 2021, we strongly encourage you to review the COVID precautions in place in Salem.
 We want to ensure your and your customers’ expectations are met, and that your drivers know where to go for drop-off/pick-up and parking.

 Here is a quick list of things to note as of January 21, 2021:

-- Masks are required in all public spaces, indoors and outdoors, in the downtown area and in our parks.
-Non-compliance is punishable by a fine between $50-$300.
+- Masks are required in all public spaces, indoors and outdoors, regardless of distancing, in MA.
+Non-compliance in Salem is punishable by a fine between $50-$300.
 Learn more at salem.com/masks.

 - In 2020, more than 50 restaurants in Salem have expanded their seating and/or curbside service into parking spaces, and some of these may affect bus parking spaces.
-Please contact us before bringing a bus to Salem this fall so we can identify the most practical locations for drop-off and pick-up.
+Please contact us if you have questions regarding parking availability.

-- Almost all Salem Haunted Happenings events have been cancelled.
-This includes street fairs, food vendors, costume parties, parades, road races, film nights, etc. Some events have gone virtual and many have been postponed until 2021.
-Please visit direct guests to the Salem app for more information on upcoming events as you plan for 2021.
+- In 2020, almost all Salem Haunted Happenings events were cancelled or made virtual.
+This included street fairs, food vendors, costume parties, parades, road races, film nights, etc. Please visit direct guests to this site or the Salem app for more information on upcoming events as you plan for 2021.

 - If you are coming into Salem, please download the new Salem app and enable push notifications for the day(s) you are in Salem.
 We will share event, location, parking, and traffic updates throughout the month.